Memori

 Enrich the comparison layer

-Where possible, we add structured details such as service categories, geographic context, review signals, pricing context, and contact information that help families compare more sharply.
+Where possible, we add structured details such as service categories, geographic context, review signals, pricing context, and contact information that help families compare more sharply and go deeper on memory care fit when needed.

 05